 If someone is not happy with the order they received at the on-campus restaurant, or a student has a concern about safety in residence, escalating and resolving those issues at a later date doesn’t add much value.
 Being able to interact in real time is essential to ensure satisfaction and brand loyalty when visiting campus.

-The Loop Experience Platform uses native applications, such as SMS, Facebook Messenger and WhatsApp to offer real time communication on campus and those who visit.
+Loop Inbox uses native applications, such as SMS, Facebook Messenger and WhatsApp to offer real time communication on campus and those who visit.
 With natural language processing and routing, issues can be directed to the right person for faster resolution time.

 The experience in residence weighs heavily on the need for a sense of belonging and community.
 From amenities, to price point students will have powerful opinions on student residence.
 Give these students a voice, so that you can encourage them to remain the following year, or be an advocate for new students who come on campus.
 Real time communication for those who live on campus is a key resource that can have a large impact on overall experience.